 The sheer quantity of fatal collisions are a sobering thought: across the world, on average one person dies every 30 seconds as a result of a traffic collision.
 On the UK roads, five people die each day.
 That means five families daily have to deal with the sudden, unexpected and violent death of a close relative.

 To help them through such a difficult time, the Family Liaison Officer (FLO) was introduced in 2000.
 The role was a development of the successful policy of allocating individual CID officers to the families of murder victims, as it was apparent that the support given to bereaved families following fatal collisions varied considerably across each policing area of the UK.
 Since its introduction, the family liaison role has developed throughout all police forces and is now accepted as best practice around the world.

 Family Liaison Officers are experienced road policing officers who have received additional training to ensure that they conduct themselves in a caring, respectful and professional manner in all dealings with bereaved families.
 The officer is nominated for the role, based on his or her ability to deal with difficult situations to very high standards.
 Once appointed, a FLO will maintain contact with the next of kin throughout the police investigation and inquests, and where a prosecution is made, to the conclusion of the trial.
 The role is completely voluntary.

-When a fatal road traffic accident is reported to the police, a FLO is identified to attend at the collision scene.
+When a fatal collisions are reported to the police, a FLO is identified to attend at the collision scene.
 He or she must be immediately available and is responsible for the early identification of the casualty, carrying out basic checks, such as confirming registration numbers with the DVLA and examining personal papers in pockets, wallets and handbags.